luke-hill/ruby-training/lcd/README.md

 6 examples, 6 failures
 ```

-Once you've managed to fix up some of these tests, feel free to run all of the tests at once,
+Once you've managed to fix up some of these tests, feel free to run all the tests at once,
 you do this by simply running `rspec` which will then yield an output that indicates there are
 17 tests in total (Of which some may now be passing)

 ## First steps

 Our job is to now write the code that makes the specs pass one at a time.
-However
+However, this time
-this time it's different as we can tackle them in any way we see fit.
+it's different as we can tackle them in any way we see fit.

 I would advise here we follow a purists view of TDD and make the first couple of tests pass,
 and then begin to think about how to simplify and start generalising your work.

 The advice is to solve the problem in the following order

 1. Create a method which returns just the number `8` always - This is the easiest one